IDEall/bluebark-lite/README.md

 # BlueBark Lite

-BlueBark Lite is a low-latency Raspberry Pi 3 (and compatible) spectrum detector for TETRA-like signals.
+A lightweight Raspberry Pi + RTL-SDR signal presence detector for TETRA-like RF activity.

 ## What It Does